radanalyticsio/streaming-amqp/README.md

 The stream doesn't provide the received AMQP messages directly as elements of the RDDs micro batches but from the driver it's possible to pass a converter function in order to convert each message in the desidered format; it will be the type of the elements inside the RDDs micro batches.
 Two built in message converter functions are provided (as sample) :

-* a converter which returns only the AMQP message body in a custom serializable type T
+* _AMQPBodyFunction[T]_ : a converter which returns only the AMQP message body in a custom serializable type T
-* a converter which returns the JSON string representation of the entire AMQP message
+* _AMQPJsonFunction_ : a converter which returns the JSON string representation of the entire AMQP message

 ## Project References